Senjai/multitenancy/README.md

 One last check should be done to determine the limit for users without a plan aka on the free plan.

 ***

+## Feedback

+I really liked this book!
+And I really want to generate more feedback but I'll do it tomorrow!
+Because I'm so god damn tired, its 4:30 am here.

+Until tomorrow then, 4.5/5 for the book, I'll go into detail later :P

+***